DavideAltieri/california_houses-regression/README.md

 ## Results

-The results show that XGBoost trained on the feature-engineered dataset is the best-performing model among those considered.
+The results show that XGBoost trained on the feature-engineered dataset is the best performing model among those considered.
 It achieves the lowest RMSE and MAE, together with the highest R² score, both during cross-validation and on the test set.

 Hyperparameter optimization provides a further, though limited, improvement, suggesting that the model configuration was already effective before tuning.
 More generally, the similarity between cross-validation and test-set results indicates that the models generalize well and do not show signs of overfitting.